 KISSPR is an online company that distributes press releases.
 During the pandemic, it shifted its business model to freemium.
 It saw a 400% increase in growth rate and an increase in revenue.

-eCommerce and Delivery Brand Pivots
+Brand Pivots for eCommerce and Delivery Services

 Many companies had to quickly jump into eCommerce or significantly enhance their online sales efforts.